 Because spread bets are leveraged products – where you only have to put down a small percentage of the underlying notional value of a trade – they carry considerable risk.
 The further a price goes in your favour, the larger the profit and more amplified the return on investment.
 Conversely, the further the price goes against you, the more you lose.

 To make a trade, you need to deposit what is called ‘margin’.
 This is effectively money to cover you in case you lose money on the trade.
-The margin you need on your account is a percentage of the notional value of the trade, sometimes this can be less than 1%.
+The margin you need on your account is a percentage of the notional value of the trade.
 Margin can also be expressed in points.

 Given this, and that even the best traders will lose at least some of the time, it’s vital to pay attention to risk management.